SPH73/uk-ge-results-dashboard-blog/README.md

 I have Apple devices and additionally a Windows 10 PC, so I enlisted help to test the functionality of the site on other devices to ensure that the page loaded quickly and the charts could be viewed.

 The actions taken were: Load the GitHub pages site and view the charts.
-Click on the charts and see that the response was as expected; use the `Select Menu` to reduce the chart data and ensure the charts matched the selection; click on all the links and ensure that they open in a new browser tab that corresponded with the link text or and advise via Tooltip what the link is.
+Click on the charts and see that they have functionality as expected; use the `Select Menu` to filter a selection of the chart data and ensure the charts matched the selection criteria; click on all the links and ensure that they open in a new browser tab that corresponds with the link text or as per the Tooltip.

 _While testing I noticed that my Pie Charts `Select Menu` didn’t provide the results that I had envisioned.
 With the help of tutor support I was able to solve the issue by creating an additional range dimension that accurately provided the isolation of data that I needed for my analysis._

 All the chart functionality worked as intended across the devices and browsers after the new range dimension was built.
 The navigation links and buttons were functioning properly.

-_During testing of the page links I noted that the `target=_blank` attribute wasn’t included when the links redirected me away from my site so this was added along with the `rel=“noopener”`to prevent abuse of`winder.opener``` and that a tooltip would improve the user experience so these were added._
+_During testing of the page links I noted that the `target=_blank` attribute wasn’t included when the links redirected me away from my site so this was added along with the `rel=“noopener”`to prevent abuse of`winder.opener``` and that a tooltip would improve the user experience so these were added in this phase of the project._

 I used [W3C Markup Validation Service](https://validator.w3.org/) to check my HTML and CSS code and was pleased that there were no errors aside from a missing div tag in the HTML.

 I used [Beautify Tools](http://beautifytools.com/javascript-validator.php) to check my javascript code.
-It highlighted some missing semicolons and that I was using the let variable keyword.
+It highlighted some missing semicolons and that I was using the let variable keyword, which is not always compatible with older browsers.
+However, during my own testing the `let` keyword was parsed without problems.

 ## 6. <a>Deployment</a>